Ambrolauri Social Inclusion Centre opens doors for people with disabilities and the local community

 According to Nana Lomadze, head of Together for Real Change, the social inclusion centre is a game-changer that will set an example for Georgia on how inclusive services should work.
 “The model of inclusive environment suggested by UNDP combines a fully adapted space with bespoke services designed to meet the needs of individuals with physical and mental disabilities,” says Lomadze.
 “At the core of our work, we place the basic principle of the UN Convention on the Rights of Persons with Disabilities: nothing about us without us.”

 In Georgia, some 125,000 people — 3.3 percent of the population — are registered as persons with disabilities.
-The actual number is likely much higher because disability affects around 12 percent of the population in most countries.
+The actual number is likely much higher because disability affects around 16 percent of the population in most countries.

 Despite the progress Georgia has made in recent years, persons with disabilities remain one of the most excluded, vulnerable and marginalized groups in society; they face physical barriers and stigma in virtually every aspect of life.

 However, things are changing for the better.
-UNDP research revealed an increasing consensus among Georgians that disability should not be a barrier to enjoying basic human rights or to participating in community life; Georgians are becoming more accepting of persons with physical disabilities.
+UNDP research revealed an increasing consensus among Georgians that disability should not be a barrier to enjoying basic human rights or participating in community life; Georgians are becoming more accepting of persons with physical disabilities.
 Two-thirds of survey respondents agreed that people with physical disabilities can achieve as much success in learning as other members of society, and half of the respondents said they believe that people with physical disabilities can live independently.
 This acceptance, however, drops dramatically for persons with mental or intellectual disabilities, showing that there is still a lot of work to be done to ensure that all persons with disabilities enjoy equal access to education, employment and community life.

-Deputy Head of UNDP, Anna Chernyshova recently discussed systemic interventions that would improve the livelihoods of people with disabilities, stressing the importance of embedding pilot initiatives like the Ambrolauri centre into the overall state response.
+Deputy Head of UNDP, Anna Chernyshova recently discussed systemic interventions that would improve the livelihoods of people with disabilities, stressing the importance of embedding pilot initiatives like the Ambrolauri Centre into the overall state response.

 “We have seen big changes in public attitudes over the last decade,” said Chernyshova.
 “Now, among other findings, our research reveals that Georgians expect more support for people with disabilities from the government, especially in providing inclusive education and creating equal job opportunities.
 In this context, the Ambrolauri centre is a benchmark in this quest.”